barrosohub/install_docker_ce_on_ubuntu/README.md

-# Instalação do Docker no Ubuntu
+# Instalação do Docker no Ubuntu 20.04

-Este script Bash automatiza o processo de instalação do Docker no Ubuntu.
+Este script Bash automatiza o processo de instalação do Docker no Ubuntu 20.04.

 ## Resumo do script